mvpete/Grinspect/README.md

 }
 ```

-The source generator will create an `Internals_MyClass` class with public methods that call the private methods using reflection.
+The source generator will create a `MyClass_Privates` class with public methods that call the private methods using reflection.

 ## How It Works 🎪

 Grinspector uses C# source generators to steal... er, *inspect* your private members:

-1. Scan for test methods/classes decorated with `[InternalsAvailable(typeof(T))]`
+1. Scan for test methods/classes decorated with `[PrivatesAvailable(typeof(T))]`
 2. Analyze the target type `T` for private instance members (methods, properties, fields)
-3. Generate an `Internals_T` wrapper class with public accessors that use reflection at runtime
+3. Generate a `T_Privates` wrapper class with public accessors that use reflection at runtime

 This provides: